In this article, we’ll pit SignNow vs. DocuSign. We’ll analyze both electronic signature apps to answer a simple question: Which one is better?

 No one likes having to contact customer support when they have questions or, even worse, to solve a problem.
 That’s why great customer support is vital to receiving online solutions.

 Neither SignNow nor DocuSign has particularly amazing customer service.
 However, SignNow offers more than DocuSign.
 With SignNow, you can get a live-chat agent to guide you through the platform’s features.
-You don’t have to call and spend long minutes waiting or wait for hours to receive an email response.
+You don’t have to call and spend long minutes waiting or hours to receive an email response.

 DocuSign doesn’t offer very personalized customer support in its lower price tiers.
 If you want more advanced customer support, you’ll have to pay a premium fee for it, and most customers won’t want to or be able to afford the extra monthly fee just for better customer service.